xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 The first thing we should do is to inspect the model to see its layers.
 One great tool to do this is [Netron](https://github.com/lutzroeder/netron).
-With Netron you can see the graph and even export the weights of a model.
+With Netron you can see the model's graph and even export its weights.
 If you install Netron you can just open any `.tflite` file by clicking it.
 With the MNIST model we get the following: